Visit us

 • For more information about Museum accessibility, please visit our accessibility webpage.

-Have you been to the Museum recently, or have otherwise interacted with us and our digital offerings, and would like to share your feedback?
+Have you been to the Museum recently, or otherwise interacted with us and our digital offerings, and would like to share your feedback?
 Whether you had a fantastic experience or one that you thought could have been better, we would love to hear from you in order to improve our customer service.

 All feedback will be handled sensitively and completely confidentially, following any relevant data protection requirements.

-View our full complaints and feedback policy at the link below.
+View our full complaints and feedback policy.

 Oxford University Museum of Natural History encourages children and young people to be independent and follow their own interests.
 However, we ask that visiting children under 11 are accompanied by a parent or guardian.